kachan1208/hello-world/twilio.md

 ## Sign in from multiple devices

-When users Sign Up at your server side, they use your client-application on their specific device (phone, laptop etc.), but further, probably users will be able to Sign In to your application from multiple devices/browsers.
+When users Sign Up at your server side, they use your Client application on their specific device (phone, laptop etc.), but further, users will probably be able to Sign In to your application from multiple devices/browsers.
+Twilio Programmable Chat allows you to store message history so that users can synchronize and restore it when Signed In on multiple devices.
+But a user won't be able to read their messages without a private key stored on the device the user Signed Up with.
+Therefore, Virgil provides functionality which allows to share user's private key between multiple devices securely, so that users can encrypt and fully access their message history.

 There are two ways to manage users with e3kit:
 - **single-device use**: your users will only be able to access encrypted messages or data from a single device (smartphone or browser)